bellottoeric/bellottoeric/README.md

 </P>

-Epitech student graduated in 2023.
+Epitech student graduated in 2023.<br>
-I have been coding for 7 years with the JS ecosystem.
+I have been coding for 7 years with the JS ecosystem.<br>
-All my public project are available on https://bellottoeric.fr
+All my public project are available on https://bellottoeric.fr<br>

 <h3 style="color: #f2f2f2;">  💻 &nbsp; More About Me </h3>